 4. Release the pressure carefully using the quick-release method; this will take a minute or two.
 Unlock and remove lid, turning it away from you.
 At this point the internal temperature of the thighs should have reached 165℉.
 (I’ve had a reading that’s higher than that, but not to worry as the thigh meat doesn’t dry out as quickly as breast meat.)

 5. At this point, you can stir in the balsamic vinegar and optional olives and serve the chicken, but if time allows I like to reduce the sauce to thicken it first.
 To do this, remove the chicken to a plate and wait to add the vinegar and olives.
 Switch the setting back to “Sauté” and simmer the sauce for about 10 minutes or until thickened to your liking.
-Then stir in the balsamic vinegar and add the chicken back, if desired, for a minute or two to warm.
+Then stir in the balsamic vinegar and olives and add the chicken back, if desired, for a minute or two to warm.
 (Tip: If you don’t to wait but prefer a thicker sauce, you could thicken it with a bit of cornstarch.)

-Slow Cooker option: I have prepared this meal in my slow cooker with good results.
+6. Slow Cooker option: I have prepared this meal in my slow cooker with excellent results.
 In this case, follow the recipe as written, sautéing the chicken and veggies in a separate pan on the stovetop and then transferring to the slow cooker if your cooker does not have a sauté option.
 The precise cooking time will vary somewhat based on size of cooker used, but it will likely take 4-6 hours on low, or half that on high.
-In order to thicken the sauce, remove the chicken to a plate and then cook on high heat for 30-60 minutes or until thickened to your liking.
+In order to thicken the sauce, remove the chicken to a plate and then cook on high heat, uncovered, for 30-60 minutes or until thickened to your liking.
 Add the chicken back in after stirring in the olives and balsamic vinegar.
-When slow cooking, I do go slightly scant on the 2 teaspoons of herbs and follow the other details as written above.
+When slow cooking, I go slightly scant on the 2 teaspoons of herbs and follow the other details as written above.

 Notes